OpsiMate/documentation/opsimate-docs/docs/alerts/alert-management.md

 - Group by **nested fields** inside the alert payload for more advanced views
 - Quickly spot patterns, noisy sources, or services with repeated issues

+### Ownership Management

+You can assign ownership to alerts to track responsibility and ensure timely resolution by adding the owner field to the column configuration.

+- Assign users to specific alerts for clear accountability
+- Track ownership history and handovers for better collaboration
+- Set escalation rules based on ownership assignments for timely resolution
+- Filter alerts by ownership status for better accountability

 ### Alert Details Sidebar

 Click any alert row to open a **details sidebar** on the right: